 Children at this age are developing spatial skills.
 They are continually developing their ability to notice small changes in their environment.
 For example, the difference between shapes and sizes.
 You can help them develop these skills by providing shape sorting puzzles.
 These puzzles will ask your toddler to figure out which shape is appropriate for a space, and 1-year-olds love these activities!

-An easy one to start with is the Ancaixin Carrot Harvest Puzzle.
+An easy one to start with is the Carrot Harvest Puzzle.
 This puzzle is made from sustainable New Zealand pinewood and non-toxic, water-based paints.
 It features a sorting game where your child will need to put the carrots in the correctly sized spaces.
 It’s really eye-catching, bright, and fun!

 31. Montessori Sensory Bin Tools